 9. Follow in the footsteps of intrepid explorers

 Not that long ago, mounting a polar expedition was virtually impossible.
 As the human race’s understanding of the world developed, along with our technical and scientific capabilities – polar exploration became feasible.
 From the 19th to early 20th Century a succession of notable names made it their mission to conquer these wildernesses.
 From Roald Amundsen and Robert Falcon Scott in Antarctica to Robert E Peary in the Arctic – the history books are full of their valiant, and sometimes dramatic efforts.
 It is a humbling and amazing experience follow in the footsteps of these brave and intrepid explorers.
 Epic tales come to life and you may have the chance to step ashore at the very same places or even ‘walk back in time’ into historic expedition huts from a hundred years ago.

 10. Change the way you see the world.

-Finally, and perhaps the most important of our top ten reasons to go on a polar expedition, is the sense of perspective the experience will give you about the world we live in.
+Finally, and perhaps the most important of our top ten reasons to go on a polar expedition is the sense of perspective the experience will give you about the world we live in.
 On a polar expedition, you will see something that will take your breath away every single day.
-It is this experience that makes first-time polar travellers even more aware of the fragility of the environment and the power of Mother Nature.
+It is this experience that makes first-time polar travelers even more aware of the fragility of the environment and the power of Mother Nature.
 You will feel tiny and the world will feel huge.
-It does change the way most of our travellers see the world they live in – and indeed their role in protecting it.
+It does change the way most of our travelers see the world they live in – and indeed their role in protecting it.

 Each polar expedition or voyage is different!
 Talk to the experts about how you want to experience your Arctic or Antarctic expedition - visit expeditionsonline.com for much more information on traveling to the polar regions.
-We specialise only in small-ship cruises and expeditions led by polar specialists and we’ve visited all of the destinations we offer.
+We specialize only in small-ship cruises and expeditions led by polar specialists and we’ve visited all of the destinations we offer.
 Get in touch to see if we can help you find the adventure trip of your dreams!